-We also gave this facility an impressive grade in long-term care.
-This nursing home earned a B in this category, which is one of our higher scores.
-Facilities that receive this kind of grade in this category tend to provide consistent 24/7 care to ensure residents are well cared for.
-In addition to considering the amount of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
-This facility administered the vaccine to 97.28097 percent of its patients, which is far higher than the vast majority of nursing homes.
-Lastly, this place was able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.
+In addition, this facility also was given favorable long-term care grades in our assessment.
+In fact, we gave it one of our more favorable scores in that category, with a grade of B+.
+Nursing homes that receive this type of grade in this category tend to provide consistent 24/7 care to ensure patients are well cared for.
+In addition to looking at the quantity of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+This facility vaccinated 97.4212 percent of its residents, which is significantly higher than the vast majority of nursing homes.
+Lastly, this facility was able to limit hospitalizations.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Phoenix Mountain Nursing Center Quality Metrics